id01/passman/README.md

 ### C++ Interface Installation
 Download libscrypt from [here](https://github.com/technion/libscrypt) and build it.
 Copy libscrypt.a and libscrypt.h to desktop_interface/prototype/libscrypt.
+Change the serverURL variable in prototype.cpp to your server URL.
 Go to desktop_interface/prototype and run ./build.sh.

 ## Features